juliogomez/devops/README.md

 Now there will be no more updates from your on-prem setup to NoIP servers.

-Login with your user into [NoIP](noip.com) and note that your entries are still there.
-Please do not delete them, we will reuse them.
+Login with your user into [NoIP](https://www.noip.com/) and note that your entries are still there.
+Please do not delete anything, we will reuse them later.

 ### Application deployment